RavandurChandan/Practice_HTMLWebsite/README.md

 # Student Demo Website

-This is a simple HTML, CSS, and JavaScript project for students to learn how to upload and host a website using GitHub Pages.
+This is a simple HTML, CSS, and JavaScript project for students to learn how to upload and host a website using GitHub Pages or run it locally on XAMPP.

 ## Project Structure